seanmor5/malicious-code-ruleset/README.md

 ## Purpose

-This repository contains Semgrep rules to detect dynamic code execution and obfuscation, patterns found in nearly 100% of malicious code incidents reported to this day.
+This repository contains Semgrep (Opengrep) rules to detect dynamic code execution and obfuscation, patterns found in nearly 100% of malicious code incidents reported to this day.
 Only rules with low false-positive rates and strong correlation with malicious code are included.

 ## Supported Languages